Em1tt/ametrine.host/README.md

 **Input: 32.39EUR + 8.27EUR = 40.66EUR**
 **Output: ~48EUR**
 **Difference: +~7.34EUR / node**
+**THERE'S NO REQUIREMENTS TO REGISTER AS A TAX/VAT PAYER IN SLOVAK REPUBLIC UNLESS WE HAVE AN ANNUAL INCOME OF ~2200€**

-We strive to be transparent about our income, technicalities, and team - That's why this Repository is public
+We strive to be transparent about our income, technicalities, and team - That's why this Repository is public.

 ## Website deploying
 To start **amethyst.host** website, do the following: